radorybar/wiki-edit-analyzer/README.md

 This project includes a GitHub Actions workflow for automated build and deployment to a Linux server.

 1. Set up the following secrets in your GitHub repository:
+   - `DOCKER_HUB_USERNAME`: Your Docker Hub username
+   - `DOCKER_HUB_TOKEN`: Your Docker Hub access token (create one in Docker Hub account settings)
-   - `SSH_HOST`: The hostname or IP address of your Linux server
+   - `REMOTE_HOST`: The hostname or IP address of your Linux server
-   - `SSH_USERNAME`: The username for SSH access
+   - `REMOTE_USER`: The username for SSH access to your server
-   - `SSH_KEY`: The private SSH key for authentication
+   - `SSH_PRIVATE_KEY`: The private SSH key for authentication

-   - `SSH_PORT`: (Optional) The SSH port number if not using the default port 22
+2. Make sure Docker and Docker Compose are installed on your remote server.

-2. Push changes to the `main` branch to trigger automatic deployment
+3. Push changes to the `main` branch to trigger automatic deployment, or manually trigger the workflow from the GitHub Actions tab.

+The workflow will:
+- Build the Java application with Maven
+- Build and push the Docker image to Docker Hub
+- Deploy the application to your remote server using Docker Compose
+- Set up Kafka and Zookeeper alongside your application

 ### Manual Deployment